IHE/ITI.BasicAudit/input/pagecontent/content.md

 ### 3:5.7.4 SAML Security Token

+This section is only concerned with the AuditEvent profiling to use when an event is attributable to an agent defined in a SAML Security Token.
+This does not cover how the SAML Token was created, acquired, authorized, or managed.
+See [IHE-XUA](https://profiles.ihe.net/ITI/TF/Volume1/ch-13.html).
+This specification presumes that the interactions to obtain the "SAML Security Token" were themselves auditable events and properly recorded in the audit log.

 In this section we use the term "SAML Security Token" in a general sense to refer to either (a) a XUA SAML token being used in an [ITI-40](https://profiles.ihe.net/ITI/TF/Volume2/ITI-40.html#3.40), or (b) any other SAML token used to secure an Interoperability transaction.
-This specification presumes that the interactions to obtain the "SAML Security Token" were themselves auditable events and properly recorded in the audit log.

 There are two patterns defined: minimal, and comprehensive.
 Where minimal presumes that when the audit log is used, the system using the AuditEvent has access to the security infrastructure registry and logs to lookup the identifiers, thus the details taht could be looked up later are not replicated in the AuditEvent.
 Comprehensive presumes that there is no access to lookup these details, thus preserving as much of the Security Token into the AuditEvent as is reasonable and useful.

-The [IHE-XUA](https://profiles.ihe.net/ITI/TF/Volume1/ch-13.html) profile defines a SAML Security Token that is used to secure transactions.

 #### 3:5.7.4.1 SAML - Minimal AuditEvent record

 Follow [XUA](https://profiles.ihe.net/ITI/TF/Volume1/ch-13.html) recommendation to encode a [UserName string](https://profiles.ihe.net/ITI/TF/Volume2/ITI-40.html#3.40.4.2), and place that the ATNA Audit message `UserName` element; and [preserve the PurposeOfUse](https://profiles.ihe.net/ITI/TF/Volume2/ITI-40.html#3.40.4.1.2.3.1).
 The [ATNA](https://profiles.ihe.net/ITI/TF/Volume1/ch-9.html) specification in use at the writing of [XUA](https://profiles.ihe.net/ITI/TF/Volume1/ch-13.html) was limited to the DICOM AuditMessage.
 Now that IHE ATNA includes a FHIR AuditEvent model these attributes can be preserved more fully in the .agent.who.identifier element.
 The XUA specification indicated that the [Subject-Role](https://profiles.ihe.net/ITI/TF/Volume2/ITI-40.html#3.40.4.1.3.1) may be used to populate the Audit Message.
-(Note also that XUA recommends alias be filled with SPProvidedID which is not defined in XUA andis found to be deprecated in many specifiations)
+(Note also that XUA recommends alias be filled with SPProvidedID which is not defined in XUA and is found to be deprecated in many specifiations)

 The Minimal AuditEvent pattern defined here is not the same as the one defined in XUA, mostly due to the more expressive and coded nature of the FHIR AuditEvent.